The links below may assist anyone who is interested in the themes discussed in the author's books.

 The Society for Interdisciplinary Studies publishes quarterly Chronology and Catastrophism Review – its origins go back to Velikovsky but in recent years the content has grown in credibility.
 However, anyone who is not influenced by either Velikovsky or creationism should still approach the content with due care and attention!
 The author’s articles may be found in C&C Review 2017:3 and Review 2018:2, pp. 50-53.

-If black holes can eject stars from the galaxy then how many smaller objects must there be?
+If black holes can eject stars from the galaxy then how many smaller fast-objects must there be?

 Supernovas, Gravity Waves and more...